MDP Planning as Policy Inference

-Throughout the experiments, we run VSMC with 10 particles for $50\,000$ iterations (SMC sweeps), adjusting the initial learning rate between $10^{-5}$ and $3 \cdot 10^{-4}$ for each particular domain.
-We apply cosine learning rate decay to $0.1$ of the initial rate.
-We adapt SAC implementation from CleanRL~\citep{HDY+22} for discrete domains through replacing the critic networks by multi-layer perceptrons with two hidden layers.
-We train SAC for $1\,000\,000$ time steps.
-In both VSMC and SAC, the width of the hidden layers in all networks is set to 64.
-Increasing the width of the hidden layers to either 128 or 256 slows down training and policy execution but does not result in a noticeable change in performance.
+Throughout the experiments, we run VSMC with 10 particles for $50{,}000$ iterations (SMC sweeps), adjusting the initial learning rate between $10^{-5}$ and $3 \cdot 10^{-4}$ for each domain, with cosine decay to $0.1$ of the initial rate.
+We adapt SAC from CleanRL~\citep{HDY+22} for discrete actions by using MLP critics with two hidden layers, and train for $1{,}000{,}000$ time steps.
+In both VSMC and SAC, all networks use two hidden layers of width 64.
+Each algorithm--domain pair is evaluated over 25 independent training runs, and policies are evaluated using $10{,}000$ trajectories per run.
+The entropy weight for SAC is kept at 1 except where varied explicitly.

-Each algorithm–domain pair is evaluated over $25$ independent training runs.
-Policies obtained from each run are evaluated using $10\,000$ trajectories, allowing estimation of both expected performance and variability across runs.
-The temperature for VSMC and the entropy weight for SAC are kept at $1$ except in the studies where the influence of the temperature or the entropy weight is explored explicitly.